Elvaceishim/devcollab/README.md

 The application includes a comprehensive image upload system with the following features:

 - **Avatar Upload**: Users can upload profile pictures
-- **Image Validation**: File type and size validation
+- **Image Validation**: File type and size validation (5MB max)
 - **Automatic Compression**: Optimized for web delivery
 - **Secure Storage**: Images stored in Supabase Storage
 - **Preview System**: Real-time image preview
 - **Error Handling**: Comprehensive error messages
+- **Auto-cleanup**: Old images are automatically deleted when new ones are uploaded

-#### Storage Configuration
+#### Storage Configuration Verification

-Make sure your Supabase storage bucket is configured with the correct policies:
+To verify your storage is set up correctly:

-1. Go to Storage in your Supabase dashboard
+1. **Check Bucket Exists**: Go to Storage in Supabase dashboard, ensure `avatars` bucket exists and is public
-2. Create a bucket named `avatars`
-3. Set it to public
-4. Apply the RLS policies mentioned above
+2. **Verify Policies**: Go to Storage > Policies, ensure all 4 policies are created
+3. **Test Upload**: Try uploading an avatar in the app profile section

+#### Troubleshooting

+**Common Issues:**

+1. **"Bucket not found" error**: Make sure the `avatars` bucket exists and is public
+2. **"Permission denied" error**: Check that all RLS policies are correctly set up
+3. **"File too large" error**: Ensure file is under 5MB
+4. **"Invalid file type" error**: Only image files (PNG, JPG, GIF, WebP) are allowed

+**Debug Steps:**
+1. Check browser console for detailed error messages
+2. Verify environment variables are set correctly
+3. Test Supabase connection in browser network tab
+4. Check Supabase logs in dashboard

 #### Usage